cosmospkg/cosmos-docs/docs/10-Nova.md

 # 10 – Nova Scripting Engine

-> Nova gives Cosmos packages a portable, audit-friendly install logic system that works on any environment from Alpine to initramfs—no Bash required.”
+> Nova gives Cosmos packages a portable, audit-friendly install logic system that works on any environment from Alpine to initramfs—no Bash required.

 Nova is the optional, portable scripting engine for Cosmos.
 It is designed to replace shell-based `install_script` fields in `star.toml` with a safe, cross-platform alternative powered by Lua.